Is a Homeowner Liable for Contractor Injuries?

 Book Your Own Appointments, 7 Days a Week

 Close real estate transactions remotely, 7 days a week, anywhere in Ontario with our virtual real estate lawyers.
 We have appointment times that suit your schedule, day or evening.
 Call our 647-479-0118 lawyer line, or toll free to 1-877-522-9377, to make yours.
-Or make appointments in person at any Axess Law location in the Greater Toronto Area and Ottawa.
+Or make appointments in person at any Axess Law location in Greater Toronto Area and Ottawa.
 Booking online is easy with our user-friendly web form.

 Try our onsite parking, or take transit.
 Major transit stops are located nearby.
+Find a virtual real estate lawyer near you.